jerhon/honlsoft-v2/blog/2022/2022-02-26-software-architecture-components.md

 * Is this a clean architecture, what are my use cases and what integrating systems do they need?

 Without clear layers the architecture just evolves into a big ball of mud by creating software components and making interdependencies between them.
-Software components end up competing and trying to become the architecture.
+Software components end up competing and try to become the missing architecture.

 ## Wrapping Up

 This can be a huge topic, and I only scratched the surface.

 Software components are a crucial piece to building larger pieces of robust software.
 By grouping software into smaller pieces it's possible to promote the reuse of code, isolate changes, and reuse them across applications.